paulsturgess/paulsturgess.github.io/source/_posts/2013-05-15-using-native-objective-c-cocoapod-libraries-in-rubymotion.markdown

       end
     end

-ViewDeck will be automatically downloaded, built and linked the next time your build your app.
+ViewDeck will be automatically downloaded, built and linked the next time you build your app.

 ## Using ViewDeck
 I've ported the Objective-C example ViewDeck application over to RubyMotion.